bixb922/crank-organ/doc-software/README.md

 * /data/20_note_Carl_Frei.json or the pinout .json you are using (with the information about MIDI to pin information).
 This is necessary only if you change the standard configuration.
 * /data/pinout.txt (although this file is very easy to restore using the MIDI configuration page)
 * /data/history.json (if you are interested in conserving the history of when tunes have played)
+* /data/lyrics.json with the lyrics of the tunes.

+These files don't need backup:
+* /data/timezone.json.
+This file is recreated if absent and refreshed daily.
+It holds the local time zone information.
+* /data/organtuner.json.
+This file is recreated or refreshed when tuning, and holds the last tuning.
+* /data/error_nnn_.log.
+These are error logs, they are interesting only if there is a problem.
+* Files in the data folder ending with a date are backups of configuration files.
+* Files in the signals folder are waveforms stored while tuning, for debugging purposes.

-Copy with FileZilla or mpremote to your PC.
+For backup of files, copy them with FileZilla or mpremote to your PC.
 You also can print the configuration forms with the browser, to have backup on paper, but that will need to reenter the data if the files get lost.

 Also: Keep a copy of the MIDI files on your PC, or backup the tunelib folder after changes.